Skip to main content

 What to expect after an upper endoscopy:

-You may feel bloated, gassy, or have some abdominal discomfort.
+Your healthcare provider will monitor you for 1 to 2 hours after the procedure.
+You may have abdominal discomfort or nausea.
+You may also feel bloated or gassy.
 Your throat may be sore for 24 to 36 hours after the procedure.
 You may burp or pass gas from air that is still inside your body after your procedure.
 You may need to take short walks to help move the gas out.
-Eat small meals, if you feel bloated.
+Eat small meals if you feel bloated.
 Do not drive or make important decisions until the day after your procedure.

 Risks of an upper endoscopy: